Svalorzen/AI-Toolbox/README.md

 like OpenCV is for Computer Vision algorithms.

-Please note that the API is not yet stable (although most things at this point are) since at every algorithm I add I may decide to alter it a bit, to offer a more consistent interface throughout the library.
+Please note that the API is not yet stable (although most things at this point are) since at every algorithm I add I may decide to alter the API a bit, to offer a more consistent interface throughout the library.

 Goals
 =====

 Decision Theoretic Control is a field which is in rapid development.
-There exist incredibly many methods that solve problems, each with a huge amount of variants.
-This framework only tries to implement the most influential methods, and in their vanilla form (or the form that is most widely used in the community), trying to keep the code as simple as possible.
+There are incredibly many methods to solve problems, each with a huge amounts of variants.
+This framework only tries to implement the most influential methods, and in their vanilla form (or the form that is most widely used in the research community to my knowledge), trying to keep the code as simple as possible.

 If you need any of the variants, the code is structured so that it is easy to read it and modify it to your requirements, versus providing an endless list of parameters and include all the variants.
-Some toolboxes do this, but my opinion is that this makes the code very hard to read through.
+Some toolboxes do this, but my opinion is that this makes the code very hard to digest, which makes it also hard to find out what to set to get the variant you want.

 Features
 ========